 We also work with the NIHR Clinical Research Network North Thames, who provide the infrastructure that allows high-quality clinical research to take place in the NHS in our area, so that patients can benefit from new and better treatments.
 We help to increase the opportunities for patients to take part in clinical research and ensure that studies are carried out efficiently.
 They are hosted by Barts Health NHS Trust.

-Dr Dev Chatterjee and Dr Mike Walton are our Research Lead.
-They co-ordinate the studies and oversees patient participation.
+Dr Dev Chatterjee is our Research Lead.
+She co-ordinates the studies and oversees patient participation.

 We are currently taking part in research projects that include:

 ANTLER - a study looking at whether long term treatment with antidepressants prevents relapse in people with depression.
 We are recruiting patients who have been on the following drugs for more than 9 months and are considering stopping.
 (Citalopram 20mg, Sertraline 100mg, Fluoxetine 20mg or Mirtazapine 30mg per day).
 Patients are randomized into 2 groups - one of which continues the antidepressant and the other takes a placebo.
 Patients are unaware of which group they are in.
 Follow up is for 12 months.
 If you would like to find out more please ring Dr Matt Parfitt on the main surgery number.